gitfunded/docs/docs/overview.md

 ## GitFunded features

 * Create a project (GitHub) to get funded
+    * Tell about the project, organization.
+    * Define admins, and toe
+    * Set the budget for the project

 * Sponsor any of the public projects (One time/ recurring)
 * Create issues/ tasks for the project and attach bounty
+    * Create a new task or select an existing task and attach the bounty
+    *  Mention the acceptance criteria (Number of votes, deadline)

 * Create expenses to maintain the project
+    * Add founders fees
+    * Add any expense of the project and get it approved from the community

+* Post events and updates
+    * Announce conferences, workshops, meetups

 * Integration with DAO smart contracts

+* Assist to Exchange currencies and file taxes
+    * Integrating exchanges and accounting assists

 ## Highlights